 Does eating fish reduce the risk of cancer?

 Experimental studies and some studies in humans suggest that eating more fish and omega-3 fats may protect against cancer.
-Cancer Council analysis suggests there is limited suggestive evidence for an association between increased fish consumption and a reduced risk of breast, prostate cancer and bowel cancer risk.
+Cancer Council analysis suggests there is limited suggestive evidence for an association between increased fish consumption and a reduced risk of liver and bowel cancer.

 How much fish should I eat?

 Because of the overall health benefits of fish and omega-3 fats, Cancer Council recommends people: